Vicolhxy/Diloo/replit.md

 # Diloo AI Photo Style Transfer Platform

 ## Overview
 Diloo is an AI-powered photo style transfer platform that enables users to transform their photos into artistic renditions using professional AI-generated styles.
-The platform offers 4 main style categories (Pro Headshot, B&W Portrait, ID Photos, Social Avatar Decors), each with 2 sample images.
+The platform offers 3 main style categories (Pro Headshot, ID Photo, Social Avatar Decors), each with 2 sample images.
 It is built as a full-stack web application with a modern React frontend and Express backend, focusing on a visual-first, conversion-oriented user experience.

 ## User Preferences
 - Preferred communication style: Simple, everyday language.